Charles J. Guiteau: Trial and execution

 Corkhill, who was the District of Columbia's district attorney and on the prosecuting team, summed up the prosecution's opinion of Guiteau's insanity defense in a pre-trial press statement that also mirrored public opinion on the issue:

-Guiteau became something of a media sensation during his entire trial for his bizarre behavior, which included him frequently cursing and insulting the judge, most of the witnesses, the prosecution, and even his defense team, as well as formatting his testimony in epic poems which he recited at length, and soliciting legal advice from random spectators in the audience via passed notes.
-He dictated an autobiography to the New York Herald, ending it with a personal ad for "a nice Christian lady under 30 years of age".
-He was oblivious to the American public's hatred of him, even after he was almost assassinated twice himself.
+Guiteau became something of a media sensation during his entire trial for his bizarre behavior, which included his cursing and insulting the judge, most of the witnesses, the prosecution, and even his defense team, as well as formatting his testimony in epic poems which he recited at length, and soliciting legal advice from random spectators in the audience via passed notes.
+He dictated an autobiography to the New York Herald, ending it with a personal ad for "a nice Christian lady under 30 years of age."
+He appeared oblivious to the American public's hatred of him, even after he was almost killed twice himself.
 He frequently smiled and waved at spectators and reporters in and out of the courtroom.

 Guiteau sent a letter in which he argued that Arthur should set him free because he had just increased Arthur's salary by making him president.
 At one point, Guiteau argued before Cox that Garfield was killed not by the bullets but by medical malpractice; "The doctors killed Garfield, I just shot him."
 Throughout the trial and up until his execution, Guiteau was housed at St. Elizabeths Hospital in the southeastern quadrant of Washington, D.C.
-While in prison and awaiting execution, Guiteau wrote a defense of the assassination he had committed and an account of his own trial, which was published as The Truth and the Removal.
+While in prison and awaiting execution, Guiteau wrote a defense of the assassination he had committed and an account of his own trial, which was published as The Truth, and the Removal.

 To the end, Guiteau was making plans to start a lecture tour after his perceived imminent release and to run for president himself in 1884, while at the same time continuing to delight in the media circus surrounding his trial.
 He was found guilty on January 25, 1882, and sentenced to death.
 After the guilty verdict was read, Guiteau stepped forward, despite his lawyers' efforts to tell him to be quiet, and yelled at the jury, saying, "You are all low, consummate jackasses!", plus a further stream of curses and obscenities before he was taken away by guards to his cell to await execution.
-Guiteau appealed his conviction, but the appeal was rejected.
+Guiteau appealed, but his conviction was upheld.

 Twenty-nine days before his execution, Guiteau composed a lengthy poem asserting that God had commanded him to kill Garfield to prevent Blaine's "scheming" to war with Chile and Peru.
-Guiteau also claimed in the poem that now-President Arthur knew the assassination had saved the United States, and that Arthur's refusal to pardon him was the "basest ingratitude".
-He also (incorrectly) presumed that Arthur would pressure the Supreme Court into hearing his court appeal.
+Guiteau also claimed in the poem that now-President Arthur knew the assassination had saved the United States, and that Arthur's refusal to pardon him was the "basest ingratitude."
+(The Evening Star printed this poem, but omitted two verses denigrating Arthur and the Supreme Court.)
+He had (incorrectly) presumed that Arthur would pressure the Supreme Court to hear his court appeal.